codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 .. literalinclude:: validation/040.php

+You must set the error message for the closure rule.
 When you specify the error message, set the array key for the closure rule.
 In the above code, the ``required`` rule has the key ``0``, and the closure has ``1``.